hubotio/hubot/docs/deploying/azure.md

 ```

 ### Slack Integration
 Currently the Slack integration has trouble finding hubot when deployed to Azure.
-Adding `NODE_PATH = D:\home\site\wwwroot\node_modules` will allow the Slack module to find hubot.
+Adding a `NODE_PATH` application setting with the value `D:\home\site\wwwroot\node_modules` will allow the Slack module to find hubot.